 A major section of the Indian population is into the informal sectors.
 In accordance with the 2000-2010 new employment recorded data, out of the 6.4 million new employment opportunities recorded, approximately 76 percent were in the informal sector.
 Furthermore, 81 percent were informally employed of the 24 percent newly employed in the formal sector.

 Informal sectors are deemed low with low production value.
 In India agriculture, dairy, horticulture and related occupation employ 52 percent of the workers.
 It has less remunerative, unlike the formal sectors.
 The latter provides incentives such as bonuses, paid leave and fixed working hours not to forget maternity leave which is devoid in informal sectors, there are no such incentives.

-The 25 percent of the informal sectors constitute the urban employment in India.
-These comprise of domestic workers, home-based workers, street vendors and waste pickers.
-The 25 percent of the informal sectors constitute the urban employment in India.
-These comprise of domestic workers, home-based workers, street vendors and waste pickers.
+25 percent of the informal sectors constitute urban employment in India.
+These comprise of domestic workers, home-based workers, street vendors, and waste pickers.
+25 percent of the informal sectors constitute urban employment in India.
+These comprise of domestic workers, home-based workers, street vendors, and waste pickers.

-Majority of the Indian population are concentrated in informal sectors.
-I think the main reason could be because most of the Indian section of the society are economically backward people.
+The majority of the Indian population is concentrated in informal sectors.
+The main reason could be because most of the Indian section of society are economically backward people.
 They cannot afford to pay taxes.
 They can hardly earn the basic bread of the day.
 Therefore, they prefer to work which is easily accessible to them such as farming, selling well on a street where they don’t have to levy taxes.
 The activities informal sectors are licensed and are obliged by the government to levy taxes.
 These organizations are usually big private firms and organizations.